Code-4-Community/jumpstart-frontend/README.md

 - `react-redux`
 	: Installs more useful `redux` packages
 - `axios`
-	: Connects the front-end to the back-end
+	: Connects the front-end to the back-end and adds some request functionality
 - `material-ui`
 	: An open source library that has pre-built components which make styling UI cleaner and easier